giansalex/cro-load-test/README.md

 `cro-load-test` can be executed in **standalone** mode

 ### Standalone Mode
-In standalone mode, `cro-load-test` operates in a similar way to `tm-bench`:
+In standalone mode, `cro-load-test` operates in a similar way to `tm-bench`.
+This tool sends `cosmos-sdk/MsgModifyWithdrawAddress` msg.

 Require `WALLET` and `CHAINID` environment variables.